christiespeich/Mooberry-Book-Manager/README.md

 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

 ## Description
 An easy-to-use system for authors to add books to their Wordpress website.
+Add your new book to your site in less than 5 minutes.

 No coding is necessary to use Mooberry Book Manager.
 Adding books is as easy as filling out a form.
 Include as much or as little information as you want, including the book cover, links to purchase the book, reviews of the book, an excerpt, and more.